criteo/NinjaTurtlesMutation/README.md

 ## Differences with NinjaTurtles

-- Only compatible with tests made with NUnit (v2.6.4)
+- Only compatible with tests made with NUnit (2.6.2 to 2.6.4)
-- Have a namespace mode to tests several classes at once
+- Have a namespace mode to test several classes at once
-- Display a report of surviving mutants in the console output
+- Report of surviving mutants in the console output
 - Tests run are completely separated from the NTM application.
 A dispatching process exchange tests queries/results with NTM.
 The dispatcher also handle the workload between several test runner processes